icdevs/ICEventsWG/Meetings/20240522/icrc72draft.md

   type ICRC16ValueMap = record { ICRC16; ICRC16}
 ```

 Event Broadcast Canisters and Event Relayers MUST NOT manipulate the data field.
-Any data annotations should be done in the Header collection.
+Any data annotations should be done in the header collection and must be append only such that no headers are overwritten or changed.

 ### Event Headers